salesforce-marketingcloud/MC-Cordova-Plugin/README.md

     *Note*: You will need to make a back-up copy of this file, edit it and then replace the original.
 See helper script below.
     Your build.xcconfig file is typically found here: YOUR_CORDOVA_PROJECT/platforms/ios/cordova/build.xcconfig

-    Attributes you will need to edit or add to the build.xcconfig file.
+ 2. You will need to edit or add these attributes to the build.xcconfig file.

+	*Note*: iOS supports 3 architecture types.
+The armv7 and armv7s support older 32 bit systems and allow for greater range when included with the arm64 64-bit supported architectures.

+    ```
     DEVELOPMENT_TEAM = *YOUR_TEAM_VALUE*

     ARCHS = arm64 armv7 armv7s

     VALID_ARCHS = arm64 armv7 armv7s
+    ```

 Once you add these attributes and save your back-up copy you will need to copy this back-up file and overwrite Cordova's version generated with the “cordova prepare” command.
 Sample shell script: